Video Link: https://vimeo.com/290600362

 Previous studies have shown that oxytocin makes people more cooperative while testosterone has the opposite effect.

-That finding, which was one of the first to measure oxytocin release in a naturalistic setting, emerged after anthropologists from University of California, Santa Barbara shadowed male members of an Amerindian tribe in the Amazon Basin of Bolivia as they hunted for food.
+That finding, which was one of the first to measure oxytocin release in a naturalistic setting, emerged after anthropologists from the University of California, Santa Barbara shadowed male members of an Amerindian tribe in the Amazon Basin of Bolivia as they hunted for food.

 To conduct the study, UCSB anthropologist Benjamin C. Trumble joined the hunters as they went out into the jungle and attempted to make a kill to feed their families.